History of medicine in the United States: Medical organization

-The city of New Orleans, Louisiana opened two hospitals in the early 1700s.
+The French colonial city of New Orleans, Louisiana opened two hospitals in the early 1700s.
 The first was the Royal Hospital, which opened in 1722 as a small military infirmary, but grew to importance when the Ursuline Sisters took over its management in 1727 and made it a major hospital for the public, with a new and larger building built in 1734.
 The other was the Charity Hospital, which was staffed by many of the same people but was established in 1736 as a supplement to the Royal Hospital so that the poorer classes (who usually could not afford treatment at the Royal Hospital) had somewhere to go.

-In most of the American colonies, medicine was rudimentary for the first few generations, as few upper-class British physicians emigrated to the colonies.
+In the British colonies, medicine was rudimentary for the first few generations, as few upper-class British physicians emigrated to the colonies.
 The first medical society was organized in Boston in 1735.
 In the 18th century, 117 Americans from wealthy families had graduated in medicine in Edinburgh, Scotland, but most physicians learned as apprentices in the colonies.
 In Philadelphia, the Medical College of Philadelphia was founded in 1765, and became affiliated with the university in 1791.
 In New York, the medical department of King's College was established in 1767, and in 1770, awarded the first American M.D. degree.

 Smallpox inoculation was introduced 1716–1766, well before it was accepted in Europe.
 The first medical schools were established in Philadelphia in 1765 and New York in 1768.
 The first textbook appeared in 1775, though physicians had easy access to British textbooks.
 The first pharmacopoeia appeared in 1778.
 The European populations had a historic exposure and partial immunity to smallpox, but the Native American populations did not, and their death rates were high enough for one epidemic to virtually destroy a small tribe.

 Physicians in port cities realized the need to quarantine sick sailors and passengers as soon as they arrived.
 Pest houses for them were established in Boston (1717), Philadelphia (1742) Charleston (1752) and New York (1757).
 The first general hospital was established in Philadelphia in 1752.